DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 **Figure 9** - The boards when fully seated

 Check your work.
 Look under and through where the boards connect, make sure no pins missed the holes and got bent so that they run along the outside of the headers.

+..
+NOTE:: You may notice that the soldered pins on the underside of the power connector hit the top of the USB connector on the Arduino.
+You can either lift the board slightly, it will still connect properly, or take diagonal cutters and carefully trim the ends of the pins a bit.

 3. Connect your power supply to the motor shield (But don't plug it in yet!)